 About the Program

-There are helpful student resources available to theatre arts students as well as suggestions for extracurricular opportunities you may want to explore, including partnering and affiliated companies in the local area and professional organizations.
-And, you can get insight into the perspectives of Westminster theatre arts students and alumni.
+There are helpful student resources available to theatre students and suggestions for extracurricular opportunities you may want to explore, including partnering and affiliated companies in the local area and professional organizations.
+And, you can get insight into the perspectives of Westminster theatre students and alumni.

 What You'll Learn